-Pork shoulder is a relatively inexpensive cut of meat that’s cut from the area around the pig’s upper back.
-While pork shoulder is the most accurate term for the cut, it goes by a few other monikers as well.
-You might also see it labeled as pork butt or even Boston butt.
+Pork shoulder is a relatively inexpensive cut of meat that’s cut from the upper section of the animal’s foreleg.
+You might also see it labeled as “picnic shoulder” or “picnic roast,” or even “picnic ham.”
 All of these names refer to the same cut of pork.

-This is the preferred cut for smoked pulled pork because of its high-fat content.
+Pork shoulder and pork butt are the preferred cuts for smoked pulled pork because of the high fat content.
 If you were to put a regular pork roast in the smoker, the meat would be tender, but it would turn out far too dry.

 When pork shoulder isn’t cooked the right way, the meat will be unpleasantly tough, with tons of gristle running through it.
 That’s why it’s so important to use a low temperature when you’re making smoked pulled pork.

 What’s The Best Temperature for Smoking Pork Shoulder?